 Latest News05 Jul 2017

-Second Montenegro National Platform on Roma Integration
+Second National Platform on Roma Integration in Montenegro

 The second National Platform on Roma Integration for 2017 in Montenegro was held on 05 July 2017 in Podgorica, Montenegro by the Regional Cooperation Council’s Roma Integration 2020 Action Team in close cooperation with the National Roma Contact Point of Montenegro, Mr Leon Gjokaj, General Director at the Ministry of Human and Minority Rights.
 Around 70 participants attended, ranging from representatives of relevant ministries and other state bodies, representatives of local governments, a range of foreign governments, inter-governmental and international organizations present in Montenegro, including the European Union Delegation, and civil society organizations.